Soo-econ/lwdid/README.md

 <a id="important-update-note"></a>
 ## 🚨 Important Update Note

-> **Version 2.4.3 (August 10, 2026) of `lwdid.ado` is now available on GitHub and is expected to be available on SSC by August 20, 2026.**
+> **Version 3.1 (August 21, 2026) of `lwdid.ado` is now available on GitHub and is expected to be available on SSC soon**
 >
 > **This update includes the following changes:**
-> - Small-(N) case: The graph option is now available, including for staggered treatment timing.
+> - Small-(N) case: The `graph` option is now available, including for staggered treatment timing.
-> - Large-(N) case: To avoid confusion between pointwise and simultaneous inference for weighted ATT estimates:
+> - Large-(N) case:
 >
->   [1]	Results table: event-type weighted ATT estimates are reported with their corresponding confidence intervals (CIs).
+>   [1]	**By default**, both the results table and event-study graph report simultaneous confidence bands (CBs) for the event-time weighted ATT estimates.
 >
-> 	[2] Event-study graphs display simultaneous confidence bands (CBs).
+> 	[2] pecifying the `pointwise` option reports pointwise confidence intervals (CIs) instead in both the results table and graph.
 >
-> 	[3] When the save() option is specified, the saved .dta file includes the simultaneous confidence bands separately, making them directly available for further analysis or customized plotting.
+> 	[3] When the `save()` option is specified, the saved .dta file always includes both the pointwise confidence intervals and simultaneous confidence bands separately.

 # Installation